AirPort Extreme

-Apple discontinued developing its lineup of wireless routers in 2016, but as of 2023 continues limited hardware and software support.
+Apple discontinued its wireless routers in 2018, but as of 2023 continues limited hardware and software support.

 History

+The first AirPort Extreme was announced at the MacWorld expo in San Francisco on January 7, 2003.
+It featured 802.11g wireless technology for the first time in an AirPort base station.

 The name "AirPort Extreme" originally referred to any one of Apple's AirPort products that implemented the (then) newly introduced 802.11g Wi-Fi standard, differentiating it from earlier devices that ran the slower 802.11a and b standards.
-At that time the gateway part of this lineup was known as the AirPort Extreme Base Station.
-With the addition of the even faster Draft-N standards in early 2009 this naming was dropped, and from then on only the gateway has been known as the AirPort Extreme.
-Several minor upgrades followed, mostly to change antenna and power in the Wi-Fi.
-In 2013, a major upgrade added 802.11ac support and more internal antennas.
+At that time (circa 2003) the gateway part of this lineup was known as the AirPort Extreme Base Station.
+With the addition of the even faster Draft-N standards in early 2009 the naming of "Base Station" was dropped, and was renamed to AirPort Extreme.
+Several minor upgrades followed with the wireless-N models, mostly to change antenna and wireless output power.
+In 2013, a major upgrade changed the physical structure of the device, added 802.11ac support, and added more antennas.

 The AirPort Extreme has gone through three distinct physical forms.
-The earliest models were packaged similar to the original AirPort Base Station, in a round housing known as the "flying saucer".
-From 2007 to 2013 the Extreme was packaged in a rounded-rectangle white plastic housing, similar in layout and size to the Mac mini or earlier Apple TVs.
-The 2013 802.11ac model was re-packaged into a more vertical case, taller than it is square.
+The earliest models had a similar plastic housing to the original AirPort Base Station, in a round "flying saucer" shape.
+From 2007 to 2013, the devices took on a flat rounded rectangle shape, similar in layout and size to the Mac mini or early models of the Apple TV.
+The 2013 model had a more vertical form, taller than it was wide.

 Discontinuation

-In approximately 2016, Apple disbanded the wireless router team that developed the AirPort Time Capsule and AirPort Extreme router.
+In 2016, Apple disbanded the wireless router team that developed the AirPort Time Capsule and AirPort Extreme router.
 In 2018, Apple formally discontinued both products, exiting the router market.
-Bloomberg News noted that "Apple rarely discontinues product categories" and that its decision to leave the business was "a boon for other wireless router makers."
+Bloomberg noted that "Apple rarely discontinues product categories" and that its decision to leave the business was "a boon for other wireless router makers."